adriaanm/adriaanm.github.com/index.markdown

 Concretely, my colleagues and I are working on (in decreasing order of personal involvement):
 1. Improving Scala's type inference and implicit search algorithms
-1. Virtualizing Scala to optimise embedded Domain Specific Languages
+1. Virtualizing Scala to optimize embedded Domain Specific Languages
 1. A practical effect system for Scala
 1. Type debugging for Scala

+I spend a fair amount of time on hacking scalac, particularly fixing bugs in the type checker.
+If you have a ticket that's assigned to me, but which isn't in trunk yet, maybe it's already fixed in [my fork](http://github.com/adriaanm/scala) of the official Scala repository.
+The branch you're looking for is ticket/NNNN.

 Teaching
 ========